[thrive_headline_focus title=”7 Year-End Tax-Planning Strategies” orientation=”left”]

 3. Consider a Qualified Charitable Distribution

-Before the end of the year, you may want to consider a Qualified Charitable Distribution or QCD .
+Before the end of the year, you may want to consider a Qualified Charitable Distribution or QCD.
 This technique remains a significant tax break for charitably inclined IRA owners who are at least age 70½.
 They are eligible to transfer up to $100,000 directly to a charity from their IRA.
 QCDs can help to offset RMDs by lowering the IRA balance.
-They can also help to reduce taxable income (even though RMDs are waived for 2020).
+They can also help to reduce taxable income.

 5. Perform Roth conversions before December 31

-If you have been hesitant to convert traditional IRAs or pre-tax 401(k) to Roth accounts, 2020 may be the year to make it happen finally.
-Even though people will be paying taxes on the conversion now, we are still in a low tax environment with the expectation that tax rates will increase.
-Besides, some people may have a lower 2020 taxable income because of income lost from the pandemic or reduced because of the waived RMDs.
-For them, a Roth conversion could be a silver lining in the pandemic cloud.
+If you have been hesitant to convert traditional IRAs or pre-tax 401(k) to Roth accounts, 2023 may be the year to make it happen.
+Even though you would be paying taxes on the conversion now, we are still in a low-tax environment with the expectation that tax rates will increase in 2026 due to the expiry of some TCJA provisions.
+However, please make sure that it makes sense in your situation.
+For example, if you have a high income and are in a high tax bracket in 2023 and expect to be in a lower tax bracket in retirement, this may not be the year.

-If you are subject to a federal estate tax, gifting in your lifetime can be less expensive than distributing at your death because, within certain limits, gifts are tax-exclusive, whereas inheritances are tax-inclusive.
-The IRS allows a maximum of $15,000 for annual exclusion gifts per recipient and per donor.
-Therefore, a couple can give up to $30,000 to an individual or $60,000 to another couple (2 gifts of $15,000 per recipient or per donor).
-You can make these gifts to anyone every year tax-free, even if the exemption is used up.
-Also, the gifts do not reduce the gift-estate exemption.
+If you are subject to a federal estate tax, gifting in your lifetime can be less expensive than distributing at your death because, within certain limits, gifts can be tax-exclusive, whereas inheritances are tax-inclusive.
+The IRS allows a maximum of $17,000 in 2023 for annual exclusion gifts per recipient and donor.
+Therefore, a couple can give up to $34,000 to an individual or $68,000 to another couple (2 gifts of $17,000 per recipient or donor).
+You can make these gifts to anyone every year tax-free.

-Also, gifts for direct payments for tuition and medical expenses for loved ones are unlimited and tax-free.
-There is no limit for these gifts, and they can be made for anyone.
-They too do not reduce the lifetime gift/estate exemption.
+Also, gifts for direct payments for tuition and medical expenses for loved ones are unlimited and free of estate tax or gift tax.
+There is no limit to these gifts, and they can be made to anyone.

 Failing to plan is planning to fail!